The Easter Holiday Effect in Trading

 • We exit at the close 5 trading days later on Friday

-This is what the equity curve looks like:
+This is what the equity curve looks like since 1960:

 Performance in the new millennium has been good, while it was pretty poor before that.
-The average gain has been 0.86, which is better than any random week.
+The average gain has been 0.2, approximately the same as any random week.

 The Easter holiday week performance